Supporting Your Child’s Learning

 Five kids getting support with their learning at school sitting at a desk - Attuned Families

 Despite your best efforts as a parent, sometimes it can be tough to figure out how to best support your child’s learning.
 Even when it feels like you’re working really hard, you may not see the results you’re looking for in your child.
 This can lead to worry, frustration, and family conflict.
-That’s why we want to shed light onto the emotional relational aspects of learning that are not widely understood.
-Parents who understand the emotional and relational sides of learning often work a lot less hard and see better achievement in their kids.
+That’s why we want to shed light onto the emotional and relational aspects of learning that are not widely understood.
+Parents who understand the emotional and relational sides of learning often work less hard and see better achievement in their kids.

 Emotions and learning are closely related.
 To keep things simple, today we are going to take a look at 3 ways to support your child’s learning that seem to have nothing to do with academics.